Home | Site Index | Disclaimer | Email Me!

 • Embroidery Designs are almost always copyrighted and cannot be used for commercial purposes.

 This simply is not true.
-When you buy the design, you are purchasing the instructions, whether written or computerized, on making the item.
-The 6th Circuit ruled in 2006 that embroidery software isn't a computer program and isn't afforded federal protection for computer programs.
+Again when you buy the design, you are purchasing the instructions, whether written or computerized, on making the item, nothing more.
+The 6th Circuit ruled in 2006 that embroidery software is not a computer program but rather instructions for a machine and is not afforded federal protection for computer programs.
+But this goes back to the other issue of trying to control the "application of a mechanical operation".

 Rebuttals